emsesp/docs/Configure-firmware32.md

 - **Hide LED**.
 Turns off the LED when in normal operating mode.
 The LED is still shown when booting or when there are connection issues.
 - **Use Dallas Sensor parasite power**.
 Select this option when using dallas sensors with parasitic power.
 - **Enable ADC**.
 This enables the analog GPIO A0 on the ESP for attaching analog sensors.
 The value is in mV and published in heartbeat MQTT topic every minute.
-- **Use lower CPU clock speed**.
+- **Run at a lower CPU clock speed**.
 Underclocks the ESP to 160Mhz, saving on power, heat and prolonging the life of the chip.
 A reboot of EMS-ESP is required.
-- **Bypass Access Token authorization**.
+- **Bypass Access Token authorization on API calls**.
 For RESTful write commands via HTTP POST the access token is required.
 This is for security reasons to prevent anyone changing device settings.
 Setting this flag makes the API open.
 Not recommended!
 - **Enable Shower Timer**.
 Enable to time how long the hot water runs for and it will send out an MQTT message with the duration.
 The timer starts after a minimal of 2 minutes running time.
 - **Enable Shower Alert**.
 This is experimental and may not work on all systems.
 After 7 minutes running hot water, send out a warning by 3 short bursts of cold water.